 Why This Matters

-Marketing research isn't just about collecting data—it's about understanding why consumers behave the way they do and how you can use that knowledge to make smarter business decisions.
-You're being tested on your ability to distinguish between research methods, match the right method to specific business questions, and understand when qualitative insights trump quantitative data (and vice versa).
-The underlying principles here—validity, reliability, primary vs. secondary data, and the quantitative-qualitative spectrum—show up repeatedly in exam questions.
+Marketing research isn't just about collecting data.
+It's about understanding why consumers behave the way they do and how you can use that knowledge to make smarter business decisions.
+You're being tested on your ability to distinguish between research methods, match the right method to specific business questions, and understand when qualitative insights beat quantitative data (and vice versa).
+The underlying principles here, validity, reliability, primary vs. secondary data, and the quantitative-qualitative spectrum, show up repeatedly on exams.

 Don't fall into the trap of memorizing definitions in isolation.
 Instead, know what type of insight each method produces, when to deploy it, and what limitations it carries.
 If an exam question describes a business scenario and asks which research method fits best, you need to think about data type, cost, time constraints, and depth of insight.
 Master the reasoning behind method selection, and you'll handle any application question thrown your way.